drone-os/drone-book/src/bmp-from-bluepill.md

 ![GDB check](./images/screenshots/gdb-monitor-version.png)

-If your output is similar to the output above - congratulations!
+If your output is similar to the output above, congratulations!
 Now your Blue Pill is a Black Magic Probe!
 Next time you need to upgrade the firmware you only need to repeat the `dfu-util` command above.